danogray/aws-ibm-i-modernization-carddemo/README.md

 ## Contributing

-We are looking forward to receiving contributions and enhancements to this initial codebase from the mainframe code base
+We are looking forward to receiving contributions and enhancements to this initial codebase from the IBM i code base

-Feel free to raise issues, create code and raise merge requests for enhancements so that we can build out this application as a resource for programmers wanting to understand and modernize their mainframes.
+Feel free to raise issues, create code and raise merge requests for enhancements so that we can build out this application as a resource for programmers wanting to understand and modernize their IBM i.

 <br/>